hikuley/absence-calculator/README.md

 1. In the left panel, enter a start date (when you left the UK)
 2. Enter an end date (when you returned to the UK)
 3. Click the "Add Period" button
-4. The period will be added to the list below and saved to the CSV file
+4. The period will be added to the list below and saved to the PostgreSQL database
+5. Changes are persisted even if the application is restarted

 ### Setting the Decision Date